7Pros/circuit/MANUAL.md

 Please enter a new password.
 Now you can login with your new password!

 ### How to post
 If you are logged in you can easily write a post in the field "Write something!".
 For further information what you can do with posts please take a look at **Posts** below.

 ### How to find people
+To find people you want to add, it is really simple.
+We have this lovely search function that you can find at the top of our navigation bar, and there you can just type the name of the person you want to look for and you'll get it, if it's a user with us!

 ### How to use circles
 In your profile you will find a button that is called `Manage circles`.
 There you can edit, create, and delete circles.